Whoops, it's March! That means there are two months of the new year full of new Japanese learning resources to cover.

 There's also a timer at the top which starts automatically when you open the page.
 Next to that, any errors you make are counted.
 See how accurate you are with your mouse while you practice your kana and memorize the aiueo columns.

 That's it for January and February.
 We hope the wait wasn't too excruciating and you aren't disappointed in our lateness.
 The good news is that we'll be back super soon with next month's list of new resources, so stay tuned!
-Or better yet, help us find and share resources to the world by forwarding your new finds to us at Facebook, Twitter (@tofugu), or email at firstname.lastname@example.org.
+Or better yet, help us find and share resources to the world by forwarding your new finds to us at Twitter (@tofugu) or through email at email@example.com.
 If you do, we'll love you forever and ever. 😍